docker/docs/docker-hub/members.md

 ## Export members

+Export members is a feature available to organizations with a Docker Business subscription.
 Organization owners can export a CSV file containing the organization's members.
 The CSV file contains the following fields:

  * **Name**: The user's name.